-- (17a) Steve felt the proposition that mathematics reduces to logic. - (17b) Steve felt that mathematics reduces to logic.
+- 17a.
+Steve felt the proposition that arithmetic reduces to logic. - 17b.
+Steve felt that arithmetic reduces to logic.

-The truth of (17a) requires Steve to have had a tactile experience, and does not require that Steve was positively disposed toward the view that mathematics reduces to logic (again here, one might hold that (17a) is anomalous because it is impossible to feel propositions-but, again, this is to agree that the truth of the sentence requires that Steve feel a proposition).
-The truth of (17b) requires Steve to be positively disposed toward the view that mathematics reduces to logic, but does not require that he had a tactile experience.
-So here again we have a pre-theoretical intuition that the meaning of the verb in (17a) involves things that the meaning of the verb in (17b) does not involve, and vice versa.
-By contrast, there is no pre-theoretical intuition that in the sentence pairs containing UVPs ($\frac{6a}{6b}$; $\frac{15a}{15b}$; $\frac{16a}{16b}$) the verbs have different meanings.
-That even pre-theoretically we feel as though in sentence pairs such as $\frac{9a}{(9b)}$ and $\frac{17a}{(17b)}$ the verbs have different meanings, and that we don't feel this way about sentence pairs such as $\frac{6a}{(6b)}$, $\frac{15a}{15b}$, and $\frac{16a}{(16b)}$, strongly supports the claim that AVPs really are ambiguous and UVPs are not.
+The truth of 17a requires Steve to have had a tactile experience, and does not require that Steve was positively disposed toward the view that arithmetic reduces to logic (again here, one might hold that 17a is anomalous because it is impossible to feel propositions-but again this is to agree that the truth of the sentence requires that Steve feel a proposition).
+The truth of 17b requires Steve to be positively disposed toward the view that arithmetic reduces to logic, but does not require that he had a tactile experience.
+So here again we have a pre-theoretical intuition that the meaning of the verb in 17a involves things that the meaning of the verb in 17b does not involve, and vice versa.
+By contrast, there is no pre-theoretical intuition that in the sentence pairs containing UVPs (6a/6b; 15a/15b; 16a;16b) the verbs have different meanings.
+That even pre-theoretically we feel as though in sentence pairs such as 9a/9b and 17a/17b the verbs have different meanings, and that we don't feel this way about sentence pairs such as 6a/6b, 15a/15b and 16a/16b, strongly supports the claim that AVPs really are ambiguous and UVPs are not.

 Second, it is suggestive that AVPs generally allow a much wider range of NP complements than do UVPs.
-As the following examples show, AVPs can take as NP complements referring expressions, bare plurals, mass nouns, and quantifier phrases of all sorts.16
+As the following examples show, AVPs can take as NP complements referring expressions, bare plurals, mass nouns, and quantifier phrases of all sorts.38

-- (18) I fear Cari/snakes/water/every car/her. - (19) I desire Cari/snakes/water/every car/her.
+- 18. I fear Cari/snakes/water/every car/her. - 19.
+I desire Cari/snakes/water/every car/her.